Why Hasn’t the US Been Kicked Off of the UN Human Rights Council?

 Let’s look at some of those crimes:

-The first and biggest, there is the US invasion of Iraq in 2003.
+First and biggest, there is the US invasion of Iraq in 2003.
 Iraq posed no immediate threat to the US.
-Not even close to the way Ukraine shares a 1300-mile border with Russia, Iraq had no navy, no long-range bombers or missiles, and is located 7000 miles from the nearest US border.
+Not even close the way Ukraine shares a 1300-mile border with Russia, Iraq had no navy, no long-range bombers or missiles and is located 7000 miles from the nearest US border.

 That war, completely illegal, went unpunished, as did the people who ordered it: President George W. Bush and Vice President Dick Cheney.